mcjkurz/qhchina/docs/bert_classifier_docs.md

 - `batch_size` (int): Batch size for prediction
 - `device` (Optional[str]): Device to use for prediction
 - `return_probs` (bool): Whether to return probability distributions
+- `collate_fn` (Optional[Callable]): Custom collation function for DataLoader.
+If None, a default function will be created.

 **Returns:**
 - If `return_probs=True`: List of tuples (probabilities, predicted_class)